 So what kinds of art supplies are best for toddlers?
 We’ve compiled a list of 13 products that are sure to impress your budding artist.
 From gel crayons to craft kits, we’ve given you a range of products to cover all interests.

 These crayons come with a plastic covering.
-They’re also washable so you don’t need to worry about clothing stains or scrubbing their skin raw.
+They’re also washable, so you don’t need to worry about clothing stains or scrubbing your child’s skin raw.

-The set comes with 36 heavily-pigmented gel crayons that can be used one of three ways: as regular crayons, pastels, or watercolor.
-They also work well on light and dark paper, and even on wood.
+The set comes with 36 heavily-pigmented gel crayons that can be used as regular crayons, pastels, or watercolors.
+They also work well on light or dark paper and even on wood.

 This is perfect for versatility.
-Rather than buying a bunch of different art supplies, you can introduce your child to different mediums with one product.
+Rather than buy many different art supplies, you can introduce your child to different mediums with one product.

 - Three different ways to use them.

 - 36 different colors.

 This mat was one of my toddlers’ favorite activities.
 It lays flat on the ground and has a blank center space for creations.

 It comes with four easy-to-fill water pens — both with fine-line tips and broad-line tips.
 Simply fill the pen with water, and your child can start coloring the white part of the mat.
 When the water reacts with the mat, it reveals a rainbow of colors underneath.
 The cool thing about this is that within 10 minutes, the mat dries completely blank again, so you can use it over and over.